FINLAND (Unofficial translation)

 3) whether the opponent demands that the patent be revoked or that patent protection be restricted to some extent;

-4) which of the circumstances stated in the first paragraph of Section 25 of the Patents Act serve as grounds on which the opposition is filed and what other circumstances can be presented as grounds for the opposition; and
+4) which of the circumstances stated in the first paragraph of section 25 of the Patents Act serve as grounds on which the opposition is filed and what other circumstances can be presented as grounds for the opposition; and

 5) if the opponent has appointed a representative, the name, domicile and address of the representative.